 The Old bridge of Mostar and Four Pearls of Herzegovina Tour from Sarajevo is a full-day tour to Konjic, Kravice Waterfall, Pocitelj, Blagaj and Mostar.
-The area of Herzegovina is a must see for everyone coming to the Balkans.
-That is why we have designed a full day tour from Sarajevo to Herzegovina.
-We enable you to experience this region from perspective of cultural diversity and unique history, truly amazing scenery and delicious food as well.
+The area of Herzegovina is a must-see region for everyone coming to the Balkans.
+We enable you to experience this region from the perspective of cultural diversity and unique history, truly amazing scenery and delicious food as well.
 Join us for this amazing, UNESCO based trip and get to see Herzegovina attractions with our local guides.

-This tour starts from Sarajevo, but can be arranged from elsewhere, if requested.
+This tour starts from our agency but can be arranged from elsewhere, if requested

-First stop of the day is a short visit to the old part of Konjic.
-Konjic is known for The Old Stone Bridge, which connected the banks of Neretva river for centuries, since 1682. until WW2, when it was destroyed by German occupier, during the withdrawal of their troops.
-It was opened in 2009, after being reconstructed as the original bridge and has been on the list of national monuments of BiH since 2003.
+The first stop of the day tour is a short visit to the old part of Konjic.
+The symbol of Konjic is The Old Stone Bridge, which was connecting the banks of Neretva river for centuries.
+It was since 1682. until WW2, when the German occupiers destroyed it, during the withdrawal of their troops.
+It was reconstructed as the original bridge in 2009, and has been on the list of national monuments of BiH since 2003.

-Next destination is Blagaj – a haven of peace and natural harmony.
-The Blagaj tour will include Tekke, or the Dervish Monastery, was built around 1520.
+Our next destination is Blagaj – a haven of peace and natural harmony.
+In Blagaj you will see a Tekke – the Dervish Monastery, built around 1520.
 The monastery is an important monument of the early Ottoman period in Bosnia & Herzegovina.
-The monastery has been used by the dervishes in order to perform special rituals and today they still perform Dhikr (praise to God).
-The Blagaj Tekke is situated by the spring of the river Buna, surrounded by beautiful mountains.
-In the silence of the Dervish house’s garden, cooled by the freshness of the wonderful river with the most spectacular view, you will understand why Blagaj was the focus of interest of historical personalities, Roman nobility, Ottoman viziers and kadis, Austro-Hungarian officers and many travelers searching for the freshness of the water, warmth of sun and blue skies.
+The dervishes have been using the monastery in order to perform their special rituals – Dhikr (praise to God).
+Blagaj Tekke is situated by the Spring of the river Buna, surrounded by beautiful mountains.
+In the silence of the Dervish house’s garden, cooled by the freshness of the wonderful river with the most spectacular view.
+Therefore, you will understand why Blagaj was the focus of interest of historical personalities, Roman nobility, Ottoman viziers and kadis, Austro-Hungarian officers and many travelers searching for the freshness of the water, the warmth of the sun and blue sky.

-In the end, it’s time for Mostar tour!
-Lovely experience delivered by Meet Bosnia local guide – one of the most important pearl of Bosnia and Herzegovina.
-A city of stone on stone, historical, political, scientific and cultural center of Herzegovina lies at the foot of the slopes of Velez Mountain, in the Neretva River valley.
+So in the end, it’s time for Mostar tour from Sarajevo – the lovely experience in one of the most important pearls of Bosnia and Herzegovina.
+Mostar is a city of stone on stone, historical, political, scientific and cultural center of Herzegovina.
+It lies at the foot of the slopes of Velez Mountain, in the Neretva River valley.

-Mostar was one of the most destroyed cities during the war in Bosnia, but even today it has enough preserved architecture speaks to the rich cultural past of this city.
-Our professional guides will accompany you to the Old Town.
-This is where you will find the famous bridge and the largest concentration of historic and cultural sights.
+Mostar was one of the most destroyed cities during the war in Bosnia.
+But even today it has enough preserved architecture speaks to the rich cultural past of this city.

-The most famous attraction here is the Old Bridge, built in 1566 according to plans of Hayruddin, the great Turkish builder of the 16th c. it has been entered on UNESCO’s World Heritage List.
-It’s the beating heart of the city, a strong iconic symbol of its history, one of the country’s most recognizable landmarks.
-The bridge is 24m high and you will frequently see members of the Mostar Diving Club dive off the bridge.
+The most famous attraction in Mostar is the Old Bridge, built in 1566 according to plans of Hayruddin, the great Turkish builder of the 16th c.
+From 2005 it is on UNESCO’s World Heritage List.
+Above all, it’s the beating heart of the city, a strong iconic symbol of its history and one of the country’s most recognizable landmarks.
+The bridge is 24m high, but in spite of that, you will frequently see members of the Mostar Diving Club dive off the bridge.
 The practice dates back to the time the bridge was built.

-Hamam – Turkish bath, it is the only Turkish bath still existing in Mostar and one of the few remaining examples in the whole of Herzegovina.
-Visiting this location will have the unique opportunity to take an immersive step “back in time,” engaging in an element of Mostar lifestyle that has been prevalent for centuries.
+In Mostar you will find Hamam – a Turkish bath.
+It is the only Turkish bath still existing in Mostar and one of the few remaining examples in the whole of Herzegovina.
+By visiting this location you will have the unique opportunity to take an immersive step “back in time,” engaging in an element of Mostar lifestyle that has been prevalent for centuries.

-Mostar tour from Sarajevo will cover Koski Mehmed Pasha Mosque, the second biggest mosque in Mostar, whose original color and wall decorations have been preserved.
-Visitors are allowed to climb the minaret, which offers a panoramic view of the city and The Old Bridge.
+In addition, Mostar tour from Sarajevo will cover Koski Mehmed Pasha Mosque, the second biggest mosque in Mostar.
+Its original color and wall decorations have been preserved until today.
+You can climb the mosque’s minaret, which offers an amazing panoramic view of the city and The Old Bridge.

-Kujundžiluk – Old Bazzar, winds along a small, pretty, cobbled street, dating back to the middle of the 16th century, where characteristic crafts shops and traditional restaurants are found.
-In the past, it was the pulsing heart of the business world in the whole of the region with more than 500 workshops in the Ottoman era.
+Kujundžiluk – Old Bazzar, winds along a small, pretty, cobbled street, dating back to the middle of the 16th century.
+Therefore, you can find characteristic crafts shops and traditional restaurants in this area.

 “When you spend a night in Mostar, it is not the sound that wakes you up in the morning, but- the light.
 I know this from my own experience.
 It was the light that welcomed me when I arrived, it followed me from the morning to the evening, and when I left, that light forever stayed in me as the main characteristic of my memories of Mostar…”